Massachusetts in Pictures: 25 Beautiful Places to Photograph

 It houses big cities (we're looking at you, Boston) and charmingly small towns (that's you, Concord).
 Add the state's natural beauty – majestic mountain ranges, rippling rivers, and rugged coast – and you've found a place you can't help but photograph.

-With so many gorgeous areas on offer, this list will help narrow your search for the most beautiful places to take a snapshot.
+With so many gorgeous areas on offer, this list of Massachusetts pictures will help narrow your search for the most beautiful places to take a snapshot.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.